This demo was

 adduser --disabled-password --gecos opensslntru opensslntru

-As the new opensslntru
+As the new opensslntru user

 (change the first three lines